JockDaRock/Time2Code/QuickCodeTutorial.md

 ```
 Click the **RUN IT** button and watch as your code is executed quickly.

-Repeat the same steps as above for the NodeJS and Python examples.
+Click the **CLEAR TERM** button once you are done and Repeat the same steps as above for the NodeJS and Python examples.

 **AND Dont forget to select the appropriate code langauge when running the different code snippets.**